'He's an artist': Philly cat captivates social media with piano prowess

 She says the music has really matured him.

 "He is a chaotic gentleman.
 I mean, he's very refined.
 He's very dignified.
 He's very cultured.
-Obviously, he is an artist," says Nyx.
+Obviously, he's an artist," says Nyx.

 Winslow now has his own music video and song called "Bean Gotta Scream" online.